haagahelia/mobilecourse/docs/UILibraries/nativeelements.md

   );
 ```
 Now, You should see the repositories in the list when you type a keyword and press 'Search'-button.

+You can use React Native Paper `List` components also to display list tiles.
+You can read more about `List` components in https://oss.callstack.com/react-native-paper/docs/components.

 #### Web Browser
 Next, we implement the feature that user can browse the github site from the list.
 We use `Card.Action` component to show a button inside the `Card` component.
 We use `IconButton` component which displays only an icon without a label.
 When the button is pressed, we call `handleBrowse` function and pass repository url as an argument.